z97/z97/README.md

 - **Certifications (Optional)**
   - If I have any relevant courses (e.g., Product Management from Product School, Google Analytics IQ), I would list them here.

-- **Volunteering / Community (Optional)**
-  - I may include details about any relevant volunteer work, hackathons, or community events I have participated in.

 I look forward to contributing my blend of technical, research, and communication skills to deliver impactful and data-driven products in a collaborative environment.